-(10) Subsequent Events
+(11) Subsequent Events

-Management has evaluated subsequent events through January 24, 2023, the date for which the financial statements were available for issuance.
-Management accepted the financial statements and did not identify any events subsequent to June 30, 2022 requiring disclosure in these financial statements.
+Management has evaluated subsequent events through December 13, 2024, the date for which the financial statements were available for issuance.
+Management accepted the financial statements and did not identify any events subsequent to June 30, 2024 requiring recognition or disclosure in these financial statements.